-Jamaica Consumer Trends 2025: Shopping Habits, Brand Preferences & Digital Adoption Data
+Jamaica Consumer Trends 2026: 2.8M Consumers, Shopping & Brand Data

-Jamaica's 3 million consumers represent one of the Caribbean's most dynamic and culturally influential markets.
-With a $14.8 billion consumer economy, 72% smartphone penetration, and a powerful diaspora driving $3.4 billion in annual remittances, understanding Jamaican consumer behavior is essential for any brand entering the Caribbean market.
+Jamaica's 2.8 million consumers (World Bank, SP.POP.TOTL, 2025) represent one of the Caribbean's most dynamic and culturally influential markets.
+With USD 14.8 billion in estimated household consumption expenditure (HRG estimate, World Bank NE.CON.PRVT.CD basis) and annual remittances of USD 3.56 billion (World Bank, BX.TRF.PWKR.CD.DT, 2024), understanding Jamaican consumer behavior is essential for any brand entering the Caribbean market.

 Jamaica Consumer Market Key Statistics 2025